Skip to main content

 • Allow a community organisation or group to purchase any Asset of Community Value without competition when it comes up for sale, if they can raise the required funds.

 • Widen the range of assets that can be registered as Assets of Community Value to include those which have had an impact at any point on economic wellbeing as well as social wellbeing, and to include sporting assets.
-This allow many more buildings and spaces to be registered, including long-term vacant or derelict assets.
+This allows many more buildings and spaces to be registered, including long-term vacant or derelict assets.

-• Allow communities to appeal if they were unsuccessful registering their asset as an Asset of Community Value.
+• Allow communities to appeal if they were unsuccessful in registering their asset as an Asset of Community Value.

 How we can help

-Locality are the leading national experts on community ownership of buildings and spaces.
+Locality is the leading national experts on community ownership of buildings and spaces.
 We have extensive advice, tools and training to help you save a space and manage it for the benefit of the community, and connect you with other organisations that manage community-owned spaces.

-We help communities own and manage land and buildings including community centres, as well as local spaces like shops, libraries, swimming pools, pubs, green spaces and more, protecting them for future generations.
+We help communities own and manage land and buildings, including community centres, as well as local spaces like shops, libraries, swimming pools, pubs, green spaces and more, protecting them for future generations.
 Community ownership helps places thrive and creates long-term resilience for community organisations.

 Honestly if Locality didn’t exist I think we would be lost.
 We've looked at other support organisations in the past and no one comes close to offering what Locality does